Raqib Shaw: Ballads of East and West Through September 2, 2024

 In his luminous paintings, Raqib Shaw blends Eastern and Western influences to create mesmerizing works of art that merge fable, history, and autobiography.

 Born in India in 1974, Shaw spent most of his childhood in the Valley of Kashmir—a beautiful yet long-disputed territory marked by turmoil.
-On a trip to London in 1993, he fell in love with the Old Master paintings at the National Gallery.
-He eventually moved to London and has lived there ever since.
+On a trip to London in 1993, he fell in love with the Italian and Northern Renaissance paintings at the National Gallery.
+He eventually moved to London in 1988 to study art and has lived there ever since.

-Shaw’s mysterious paintings seamlessly combine references to Western art history with Asian ornamental aesthetics and philosophical traditions.
-Reflecting these intertwined histories, the exhibition’s title—Raqib Shaw: Ballads of East and West—is taken from the Rudyard Kipling poem “The Ballad of East and West.”
+Shaw’s exquisitely rendered paintings seamlessly combine references to Western and Asian art histories, as well as sacred themes.
+Reflecting these intertwined traditions, the exhibition’s title—Raqib Shaw: Ballads of East and West—is taken from the 1889 Rudyard Kipling poem “The Ballad of East and West,” which honors the friendship shared by a British colonial officer and an Afghan warrior.

-The artist paints with porcupine quills and fine needles to render the precise details of delicate flowers or distant mountains, which are outlined in embossed gold.
-Jewels, glitter, and semiprecious stones further enhance the opulence of the scenes, beguiling viewers through the iridescent shimmer of their surfaces, even as they sense the sadness that lurks beneath the glamour.
+He paints with porcupine quills and fine needles to render the precise details of delicate flowers or distant mountains, which are outlined in embossed gold.
+Jewels, glitter, and semiprecious stones further enhance the opulence of the scenes, beguiling viewers through the iridescent shimmer of the surfaces, even as they sense the sadness that lurks beneath the glamour.
 Upon closer examination, conflict is present in almost every painting, evoking Kashmir’s turbulent history.

 Publication